observablehq/framework/docs/javascript/inputs.md

 ## Overview

-Inputs are HTML elements that accept data from a user.
+Inputs are user-interface elements that accept data from a user.
 In a data app, inputs might prompt a viewer to:

 - Select a URL from a dropdown list so they can explore site traffic for a specific page
 - Interactively subset a table of users by typing in a domain name
 - Choose a date range to explore software downloads over a time period of interest

-Inputs can be displayed using [displays](https://cli.observablehq.com/javascript/display), which insert a passed DOM element directly into the page where a user can see and interact with it.
+Inputs can be displayed using [displays](./display.md), which insert a passed DOM element directly into the page where a user can see and interact with it.
 For example, the radio input below prompts a user to select one from a series of values:

 ```js echo
 const team = view(Inputs.radio(["Metropolis Meteors", "Rockford Peaches", "Bears"], {label: "Favorite team:", value: "Metropolis Meteors"}));
 ```

-The input value (e.g. the outcome of a user action or entry, like making a selection in the radio input above) is represented as an async [generator](https://cli.observablehq.com/javascript/generators) which, when declared as a [top-level reactive variable](https://cli.observablehq.com/javascript/reactivity#top-level-variables), can be accessed anywhere in the page to display dynamic content.
+The input value (e.g. the outcome of a user action or entry, like making a selection in the radio input above) is represented as an async [generator](./gen) which, when declared as a [top-level reactive variable](./reactivity.md#top-level-variables), can be accessed anywhere in the page to display dynamic content.
 For example, below we reference `team` in an inline expression to update a statement.
 Select different teams in the radio input above to update the text.

 ```md
 My favorite baseball team is the ${team}!